godotengine/godot-docs/tutorials/math/interpolation.rst

 .. image:: img/interpolation_follow.gif

-This useful for smoothing camera movement, allies following you (ensuring they stay within a certain range), and many other common game patterns.
+This is useful for smoothing camera movement, allies following you (ensuring they stay within a certain range), and many other common game patterns.